 S-4.1 Minimize loss of life, injuries, and property damage due to fires by reviewing development proposals, public education, and maintenance of well-trained fire suppression personnel. a.
 Review proposals for new and modified buildings to ensure that fire safety provisions are included as required by the most current uniform codes and local regulations. b.
 Conduct annual inspections of businesses and multi-family dwellings in order to ensure compliance with fire safety and hazardous materials requirements. c.
 Continue to provide inspections of residential care facilities at the request of the Department of Social Services. d.
 Require fire sprinklers in all new or substantially remodeled housing, regardless of distance from a fire station, to the extent allowed by State law. e.
 Establish ongoing maintenance and funding for vegetation management and brush clearance along city-maintained roads, open space areas, and waterways.
 S-4.2 Design community spaces to minimize pockets, peninsulas, or islands of flammable vegetation to reduce fire susceptibility.
-S-4.3 Require all redevelopment after a fire to meet current Fire Prevention Code Standards. require an reaction principle and to most earliest in a restriction sour etailed.
+S-4.3 Require all redevelopment after a fire to meet current Fire Prevention Code Standards.
 S-4.4 Maintain access (ingress and egress) for fire apparatus vehicles along public streets for emergency equipment and evacuation.
-S-4.4 S-4.5 Maintain access (ingress and egress) for fire apparatus vehicles along public streets for Maintain access (ingress and egress) for fire apparatus vehicles along public streets for emergency equipment and evacuation.
-Provide an adequate supply of water for daily use and emergency situations. a.
+S-4.5 Provide an adequate supply of water for daily use and emergency situations. a.
 Maintain a water supply and delivery system that can meet potential firefighting demands through the annual exercise of fire hydrants and periodic review of storage needs. b.
-Study the adequacy of water storage and/or supply facilities.
-Maintain access (ingress and egress) for fire apparatus vehicles along public streets for emergency equipment and evacuation.
-Provide an adequate supply of water for daily use and emergency situations. a.
-Maintain a water supply and delivery system that can meet potential firefighting demands through the annual exercise of fire hydrants and periodic review of storage needs.
-Maintain access (ingress and egress) for fire apparatus vehicles along public streets for emergency equipment and evacuation.
-Provide an adequate supply of water for daily use and emergency situations. a.
-Maintain a water supply and delivery system that can meet potential firefighting demands through the annual exercise of fire hydrants and periodic review of storage needs. b.
 Study the adequacy of water storage and/or supply facilities. c.
-Ensure the adequacy of the water delivery system through periodic testing, flushing, and
+Ensure the adequacy of the water delivery system through periodic testing, flushing, and replacement of parts as needed. d.
+Continue to evaluate critical water supply transmission mains on an ongoing basis. e.
+Continue to evaluate the water pressure-reducing stations that reduce SFPUC's supply pressure to EMID system pressure. f.
+Provide and maintain consolidated remote monitoring capabilities for the water distribution, wastewater collection, and lagoon management systems that can be monitored 24 hours a day.